mhvk/baseband/docs/baseband/vdif/index.rst

     >>> fh.close()

 As with other formats, ``fr.data`` is a read-only property of the frame.
-``fs.data``, though, is a lazy property which, when it is first called, decodes the entire frame set payload into a `numpy.ndarray`.
-The values in ``fs.data`` can freely be modified, but are *not* transmitted back to the raw payload data.

 To set up a file for writing needs quite a bit of header information.
 Not coincidentally, what is given by the reader above suffices::